-Integrity, transparency, and a commitment to the best interests of our organization are paramount.
+Integrity, transparency, and a commitment to our organization's best interests are paramount.
 Avoiding conflicts of interest, acting accountably to our community, and upholding the highest ethical standards are vital components of your role as a Board Member.

 As you know, Ethical Values help maintain trust, accountability, and ethical behavior within the organization, with emphasis on the following key principles: